o3de/o3de.org/content/docs/userguide/networking/session-service-joining.md

 ---
-description: ' Learn how to join a GridMate session in &ALYlong;. '
+description: ' Learn how to join a GridMate session in Amazon Lumberyard. '
 title: Joining a Session
 ---
 # Joining a Session {#network-session-service-joining}